MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/landed-cost-entities-voyage-creation.md

 ## Voyage lines for transfer orders (ITMTransferLineEntity)

-The voyage line represents a single transfer order line which has been included within the Voyage, this relationship is established through the **Transfer order number** and **Transfer line number** fields.
-The voyage line references each of the previous records created for voyage, shipping container and folio.
+The voyage line represents a single transfer order line included within the Voyage.
+This relationship is established through the **Transfer order number** and **Transfer line number** fields.
+The voyage line references each of the previous records created for voyage, shipping container, and folio.
 This functionality is supported by the entity `ITMTransferLineEntity`.
 The following table lists the fields and mappings that make up this entity.

 | Name | Mapping | Data type | Key | Mandatory |
 |---|---|---|---|---|